GabrielaCR/AGNfitter/README.md

 **Welcome to AGNfitter!**

-AGNfitter is a Python algorithm implementing a Bayesian methods to fit the spectral energy distributions (SEDs) of active galactic nuclei (AGN) and galaxies from the galaxy **radio to the X-rays**.
+AGNfitter is a Python algorithm implementing a Bayesian methods to fit the spectral energy distributions (SEDs) of active galactic nuclei (AGN) and galaxies from the **radio to X-rays**.
 Through this method, you will be able to robustly disentangle the physical processes responsible for the emission of your sources.

 You only need a catalog of photometric data (wavelengths, fluxes and errors), take a few decisions (if you wish), and you are ready to go (see Example).
 You can find detailed documentation soon here.